minglumlu/xen-api/doc/content/design/trusted-certificates.md

 * name (string): the name of the certificate;
 * cert (string): the certificate in PEM format.

-In this design, it is recommended to use it to install root CA certificates only.
+In this design, it is used to install root CA certificates only.
 A new argument "purpose" is appended to specify the purposes of the trusted certificate to be installed.
 By default it is an empty set.
 * session (ref session_id): reference to a valid session;
 * name (string): the name of the certificate;